-Brno, Czech Republic – Stereotyping and judging people according to well-established national clichés is an activity relished by people all around the world on a daily basis.
-What’s the situation in Central Europe?
+Brno, Czech Republic – Using stereotypes and judging people according to well-established national clichés is an activity relished by people all around the world, but what’s it like in Central Europe?

 Contrast-thinking: the Slovak-Hungarian dilemma

-This perfectly applies to Slovaks and Hungarians – both (historically, geographically) close, but undeniably different from a cultural standpoint – a mechanism that might prompt, for instance, Slovaks to paradoxically judge that Hungarian personality traits are much more different to Slovaks’ than people from more distant – and completely unrelated – regions.
+This perfectly applies to Slovaks and Hungarians – both (historically, geographically) close, but undeniably different from a cultural standpoint.
+This psychological mechanism might prompt, for instance, Slovaks to paradoxically judge that Hungarian personality traits are much more different to Slovaks’ than people from more distant – and completely unrelated – regions of the globe.